By Farzad Ghotaslou – Art in Tanzania internship

 Spice Tour is one of the most popular excursions on the Island.

-If variety is the spice of life, then Zanzibar is nature’s supermarket.
+If variety is the spice of Africa, then Zanzibar is nature’s supermarket.
 East Africa’s favourite island playground, Zanzibar, appeals to those who want to heighten their senses in a kaleidoscopic world of flavours.
-The island is renowned for its exotic aromas, spices and herbal remedies, and discovering these delights in their natural home makes for a… well, spicy adventure!
+The island is renowned for its exotic aromas, spices, and herbal remedies, and discovering these delights in their natural home makes for a… well, Zanzibar’s adventure!

 Over centuries, traders arrived at Zanzibar’s port on route across the Indian Ocean to discover new world trade.

 The original settlers on the island were Bantu-speaking Africans.
-At the turn of the 16th century, Portuguese traders established themselves in Zanzibar to take over East Africa.
+At the turn of the 16th century, Portuguese traders established themselves in Zanzibar, aiming to dominate East Africa.
 They brought various plants from their colonies across India and South America.
-Fast-forward 200 years; Arabs set up trading companies on the island, drawing a close to Portuguese dominance over Zanzibar.
+Fast-forward 200 years; Arabs set up trading companies on the islands, not far from PZanzibar’s dominance over Zanzibar.

-It wasn’t until 1832 that Zanzibar’s tropical climate and fertile soils were taken advantage of to make Zanzibar the spice island it is today.
-The Omani Sultan, Seyyid Said, moved his empire capital from Muscat to Stone Town to cultivate the production of cloves, which were traded like gold at the time.
-It wasn’t just the flavours that were a winner with taste buds — cloves were used as a standard method of curing and preserving meats long before the refrigerator.
+It wasn’t until 1832 that Zanzibar’s tropical climate and fertile soils were harnessed to make Zanzibar the spice island it is today.
+The Omani Sultan, Seyyid Said, relocated his empire’s capital from Muscat to Zanzibar (now Stone Town) to cultivate cloves, which were traded like gold at the time.
+It wasn’t just the flavours that were a winner with the taste buds — cloves were used as a standard ingredient in the curing and preserving of meats on islands long before the advent of the refrigerator.

 Walk through the spice farm with your guide.
-Touch, smell, and taste different spices and tropical fruits.
+Experience the diverse flavours of different spices and tropical fruits.
 Try to guess which is which from the crushed leaves, fruit, shoots, vines, and creepers crawling up the Zanzibar Spice Tour trees.

-Today, the spice tourism trade is booming, with various farms of spices and exotic fruits dotted inland.
+Today, the spice tourism trade is booming, with various farms, islands, and exotic fruits scattered throughout the inland areas.

-The spices grown in these plantations add flavours to the island’s distinctive cuisine, provide numerous cures for everyday ailments, and are ingredients in cosmetics and the colourful dyes needed to celebrate festive gatherings.
-Many valuable plants are woven into Zanzibar’s culture and industry fabric, from henna to lipsticks, pillows to medicine.
+The spices grown in these plantations add flavours to the island’s distinctive cuisine, provide numerous cures for everyday ailments, and are used in cosmetics and the colourful dyes needed to celebrate festive gatherings.
+Many valuable plants are woven into Zanzibar’s cultural and industrial fabric, from henna to lipsticks, and from pillows to medicine.

-On my tour, a local guide led me through a spice farm, from plant to plant, tasting and discussing the significance and uses of each.
+On my tour, a local guide from Zanzibar took me through a spice farm, from plant to plant, where I tasted and discussed the significance and uses of each.

-Walking through one of Zanzibar’s inland spice farms makes you feel like you are in a scene from the ’90s family movie, ‘Honey I Shrunk the Kids,’ thanks to a soaring canopy of evergreen trees that makes you feel miniature.
-This is especially true when caught under leaves taller than you!
+Walking through one of Zanzibar’s inland spice farms makes you feel like you are in a scene from the ’90s family movie, ‘Honey, I Shrunk the Kids,’ thanks to a soaring canopy of evergreen trees that makes you feel miniature.
+This is especially true when you’re caught under leaves that are taller than you!
 Among the tropical greens and coconut palms is the exotic kapok tree, famed for its height, hollow trunk, and spikes.
-The tree can grow up to 200 feet, towering over the rainforest, and the spikes give off the dramatic appearance of a medieval torture device.
-And yet, the tree shreds its spikes once it matures, and its fibres are used to produce something soft: mattresses and pillows.
+The tree can grow up to 200 feet, towering over the rainforest, and its spikes give off a dramatic appearance reminiscent of a medieval torture device.
+And yet, you’ll shred its spikes once it matures, and its fibres are used to produce something soft: mattresses and pillows.

 Bring your makeup bag, as another fascinating plant you’ll spot is the bright, red-hued lipstick tree.
 Inside its furry red fruits are hard, deep red seeds that are used as industrial dye in food preparation and cosmetics.
-The henna plant is also found here.
-It is most known for creating stunning and intricate patterns on the skin, of course, but what you might not know is that it is also used to incite natural abortions.
+The henna plant is also found in this area.
+It is most known for creating stunning and intricate patterns on the skin, of course, but what you might not know is that it is grocer’s to incite natural abortions.

-But the most alluring part of walking through the spice farms is seeing what spices look like in their natural state instead of on a local grocer’s store shelf.
+But the most alluring part of walking through the spice farms is seeing what spices look like in their natural state, instead of on a local grocer’s store shelf.
 A shopping list of spices can be found here: pepper, turmeric, cinnamon, chilli, peppermint, and allspice.
-Allspice’s dried berries pleasantly smell like a fusion of cinnamon, cloves, ginger, and nutmeg.
+Allspice’s dried berries have a pleasantly aromatic scent that resembles a blend of cinnamon, cloves, ginger, and nutmeg.

 Despite losing its claim to be the world’s biggest clove producer to Indonesia, Zanzibar still produces vast amounts of what is referred to as the ‘King of Spices’.
-Cloves are not only a flavour enhancer; their oil, eugenol, acts as a food preservative.
-Cloves can also be used for medical purposes, as a relief for nausea, gas, and vomiting.
+Cloves are not only a flavour, but their oil, eugenol, acts as a food preservative.
+Cloves can also be used for medicinal purposes, providing relief from nausea, gas, and vomiting.
 They can also help control the pain from a toothache.

 Mother Nature wanted to spice up the lives of all Zanzibar’s occupants, and with a visit to one of its exotic plantations, you’ll see that for yourself.
 Zanzibar is a natural mega-mart with spices, fruits, natural cures, manufacturing materials and cosmetics all readily available — bring an empty bag!